RichardHightower/parsers-in-java/README.md

 I have not performance tuned full Object serialization this and I am sure GSON and Jackson must be faster.
 Boon plans on supporting this so the plan is for it be very fast if not the fastest (eventually).

-But tune in later for more benchmarks.
+Update: I have performance tuned the hell out of Boon object serialization and it is quite a bit faster than GSON and Jackson!
+I put blood sweat, tears, profiling and code into it.

 For now, it is just the fastest at serialization to a map.

+Update: more time was spent on Object serailization than to java.util.Map conversion.
+I think it can be even faster.

 Boon does not plan on being a pull parser or a tree parser or a event parser... ever.
 Boon does JSON but not all the ins and outs.
-If you want a pull parser, use Jackson or GSON.
+If you want a pull parser, use Jackson or GSON or json-smart.
-If you want a tree view parser, use Jackson or GSON.
+If you want a tree view parser, use Jackson or GSON or json-smart.

 Boon is optimized for REST calls and Websocket messages.
 It is not a generic JSON parser.
 I don't want it to be.
 I don't care.

+Boon JSON parsing... would not be as good as it is without some help from my new brother from France.
+He is my muse and has also improved the hell out of the benchmarking.
+Thank you sir!

 parsers-in-java
 ===============